 The official languages of the EU are Bulgarian, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hungarian, Irish, Italian, Latvian, Lithuanian, Maltese, Polish, Portuguese, Romanian, Slovak, Slovenian, Spanish and Swedish.

-eu-LISA applies the temporary derogation regarding the Irish language as defined in the Council Regulation (EC) No 2015/2264 of 3 December 2015 (OJ L 332, 08.12.2015, p.
-1)) stating that 'the institutions of the European Union shall not be bound by the obligation to draft all acts in Irish and to publish them in that language in the Official Journal of the European Union', except for regulations adopted jointly by the European Parliament and the Council.
-This derogation will be brought to an end by 31 December 2021.
+Until 31 December 2021, eu-LISA applied a temporary derogation regarding the Irish language, as defined in the Council Regulation (EC) No 2015/2264 of 3 December 2015 (OJ L 332, 08.12.2015, p.
+1)), stating that 'the institutions of the European Union shall not be bound by the obligation to draft all acts in Irish and to publish them in that language in the Official Journal of the European Union', except for regulations adopted jointly by the European Parliament and the Council.